meghantole/tarm/_posts/2021-11-14-print-media-billboards-transit-posters.md

 ![Mcdonald's Billboard Advert](../uploads/mcdonalds-billboard-advertising-campaign-03-800x460.jpeg)

-The Mcdonald's billboard advertisement here has been designed in a way, not only to entice audiences but to promote the companies brand altogether.
-Mcdonald's is known for it's prime colours (bold red and yellow), the typography used, effectively
+The McDonald's billboard advertisement here has been designed in a way, not only to entice audiences but to promote the companies brand altogether.
+McDonald's is known for it's prime colours (bold red background and yellow text), and the typography used on their billboard advertisements effectively informs the audience instantly what it is marketing.